AbdelrahmanHamdyy/AbdelrahmanHamdyy/README.md

 - 🎓 Computer Engineering Student <a href="http://eng.cu.edu.eg/ar/">@Faculty of Engineering Cairo University</a>

-- 🏃‍♂️ I am passionate about learning more day by day
+- 🏃‍♂️ I am passionate about the field of Computer Science and how it progresses everyday

-- 🚧 I'm currently focused on Backend Web Development, Databases and Problem Solving
+- 🚧 I'm currently focused on Backend Web Development, AI and Problem Solving

-- 💬 Ask me about anything related to the Computer Science field, I'll be happy to help!
+- 💬 Ask me about anything, I'll be happy to help!

 # 🧰 My Skills